Crescent Bar’s new boat launch opens - Quincy news, sports and more

 Crescent Bar’s new boat launch opens

-The long Memorial Day weekend – a traditionally big day for fun at Crescent Bar – began Saturday with sun and temperatures in the mid-80s.
+The long Memorial Day weekend – traditionally big days for fun at Crescent Bar – began Saturday with sun and temperatures in the mid-80s.

-Boaters had easy access to the water: Grant PUD has built a public two-lane boat ramp and long dock on the north side of the channel – the same place where a boat ramp was before.
+Boaters had easy access to the water: Grant PUD has built a public two-lane boat ramp and long dock on the north side of the channel – the same place where a boat ramp was before, but bigger and better.
 The parking lot is paved and striped, and fuel is available.

 Boaters were using both launches on Saturday.